Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Acknowledgments

-YQ is thankful to Ze-feng Gao for stimulating discussions.
-This work was supported by NSFC (Grant No. 12004266), Beijing Natural Science Foundation (Grant No. 1232025), Tianjin Natural Science Foundation of China (Grant No. 20JCYBJC00500), and Academy for Multidisciplinary Studies, Capital Normal University.
+\textbf{Funding}: This work was supported in part by Beijing Natural Science Foundation (Grant No. 1232025), the Ministry of Education Key Laboratory of Quantum Physics and Photonic Quantum Information (Grant No. ZYGX2024K020), and Academy for Multidisciplinary Studies, Capital Normal University.

+\textbf{Author contributions}: S.J.R. conceived and initiated the presented ideas, and supervised the research.
+Y.Q. and K.L. contributed to most of the coding works and numerical simulations.
+All authors contributed to the algorithms, analyses, and the preparation of the manuscript.